 She ignored his anger, focusing on the unmarred eye gleaming fearfully up at her.
 'Zuko, I can help,' she said firmly, reaching for him.

-The fire that sailed over their heads hissed and snapped; out of control.
+The fire that sailed over their heads sizzled and snapped; out of control.
+Dangerous.

 Scowling, she surged forward.